kenshikento/GoAllin/readme.md

 o Bonus: A way to create or delete a user on the command line by passing in their user ID or email address.

-Using artisan tinker you can
+Using artisan tinker you can (should use Seeder)

 -Create
 php artisan tinker  -